edibotopic/stokes-law/README.md

 Basic implementation complete:

-- Simulation of particles with velocity determined by Stoke's Law
+- Simulation of particles with velocity determined by Stokes' Law
 - Manipulation of particle and solvent properties using sliders
 - Minimal UI with reset, about and source buttons